Speech Gets Loud and Clear

-NEW YORK -- Session Initiation Protocol-based initiatives and unified communications were at the core of "Speech Enables Self-Service," one of the breakout sessions here Monday at SpeechTEK 2007, the sister conference to destinationCRM2007.
+NEW YORK -- Session Initiation Protocol-based initiatives and unified communications were at the core of "Speech Enables Self-Service," one of the breakout sessions here Monday at SpeechTEK 2007

 "With the introduction of lower-cost-per-port speech engines and new competitively priced servers, the cost of providing speech applications has gone down dramatically," said Richard Grant, CTO of OrderCatcher Inc., a provider of voice-recognition applications for the fast-food industry.
 Session Initiation Protocol-based communications, Grant added, are going to allow more callers from more devices.
 "Gateways and VoIP will widen the need and the use of speech self-service," he said.
 "The future is unified communications...where the speech engine will be just another element to access data somewhere and create an action."